mlflow/mlflow/.github/pull_request_template.md

 Steps:

-1. Make sure the status of the `ci/circleci: build_doc` check is successful.
-If no, fix it.
+1. Check the status of the `ci/circleci: build_doc` check.
+If it's successful, proceed to the next step, otherwise fix it.
-2. Click `Details` to open the job page of CircleCI.
+2. Click `Details` on the right to open the job page of CircleCI.
 3. Click the `Artifacts` tab.
 4. Click `docs/build/html/index.html`.
-5. Find the affect pages / sections and make sure they render correctly.
+5. Find the affected pages / sections and make sure they render correctly.

 ## Release Notes